carlgieringer/carlgieringer.github.io/_posts/2022-09-04-javascript-inheritance-archaeology.md

     I'm also not sure if this would have been possible prior to `Object.setPrototypeOf`.
 But since `extends` [does this automatically now](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes/extends),
     I guess this is the Javascript way.

+Did I miss something?
+Maybe some other common cleanup step that often was included in historical inheritance libraries?
+Let me know via Twitter!

 ## References